paigenomadgirl/designmusings/content/projects/together10.md

 **Feedback & Pain Points**

-Here are some of the insides we received from the usability tests.
+Here are some of the insights we received from the usability tests.
 <img class="img-responsive img-centered" src="/images/Feedback1.png" alt="">
 <div class="image-caption">Some users were confused by the phone and thought Together10 was an app (it's not- yet)</div>